 Investing in Fast, Reliable and Accessible Transportation for the Region

-The Madison region is growing rapidly.
-Our city has consistently ranked in the top tier for being a dynamic, safe place to live—and continues to attract talent, businesses and new residents.
+The Madison region continues to grow rapidly.
+It has consistently ranked in top tiers for being a dynamic, safe place to live—attracting talent, businesses and new residents.
 Growth is evident in many ways from the booming housing development to the changing downtown skyline.

-If growth continues at this pace, by the year 2050, there will be an anticipated 85,000 new jobs and 100,000 new residents in Dane County.
+If growth resumes at its previous pace, by the year 2050, we expect 85,000 new jobs and 100,000 new residents in Dane County.
 This translates into 800,000 new road trips to work, school and play.
 Without action, the resulting gridlock will more than double travel times for everyone on the road.

-If single-occupancy automobiles made up all of these additional trips, it would require adding two or more lanes to our main roads on the Isthmus, and doubling parking in the downtown area—parking costs alone equating more than $250 million.
+If single-occupancy automobiles made up all of these additional trips, it would require adding two or more lanes to our main Isthmus roadways and doubling parking in the downtown area.
+Parking costs alone would be expected to equal more than $250 million.

 So, What Do We Do?
 We Invest In What Works

-Prior to the outbreak of Covid-19 and despite funding challenges, Metro provided 57,000 rides per weekday and 13 million rides per year.
-Metro already operates 62 routes across our region, with 218 buses serving Madison, Middleton, Fitchburg, Verona, Sun Prairie, the Village of Shorewood Hills and the Town of Madison.
+Prior to the outbreak of Covid-19 and despite funding challenges, Metro provided 57,000 rides per weekday and 13 million rides per year across our region, which includes Madison, Middleton, Fitchburg, Verona, Sun Prairie, the Village of Shorewood Hills and the Town of Madison.